I’m sorry that I have not posted for several months. I notice that people are either checking in or new people checking out the blog.

 I was amazed reading one day, about the effects of smoking.
 My father was a smoker and when he was stressed, he always said the smoking helped him relax.
 The article I was reading, found that from studies done, that smoking actually increased stress.

 I got to thinking about those two opposing views, one from the study and the other from my fathers’ experience.
 They were conflicting, or were they?
-I realized that we all in one way or another operate with a stress load, for some it is heavier that others.
+I realized that we all in one way or another operate with a stress load, for some it is heavier then others.
 It was like my backpack experience in my first backpack post, it wasn’t until the backpack was off, that I realized the load I was carrying.

 I began to realize from those to different analysis, especially because, we as a people hate change because it takes us out of our comfort zone.
 Getting rid of that backpack of stress is not going to be an easy task.